deephealthproject/eddl/docs/source/index.rst

 Welcome to EDDL's documentation!
 ================================

-EDDL is an open source library for numerical computation tailored to the healthcare domain.
-The code is open source, and `available on github`_.
+EDDL is an optimized tensor library for distributed deep learning with hardware transparency support for CPUs, GPUs and FPGAs The code is open source, and `available on github`_.